 SENIOR FELLOWS are elected from prominent representatives of both academic and professional interests at the University of Toronto.

-Masters of the College:
+Heads (formerly known as Masters) of the College:

 1963 to 1981 Robertson Davies (Founding Master)